animal-crossing-music-extension/ac-music-extension/readme.md

 ## Development

-An update and revamp of this extension is currently underway (https://github.com/PikaDude/Animal-Crossing-Music-Extension)[on this repo]!
+An update and revamp of this extension is currently underway [on this repo](https://github.com/PikaDude/Animal-Crossing-Music-Extension)!

 Achievements and Planned improvements have been moved to [here](milestones.md).